chxlkbxrdz/chxlkbxrdz/README.md

 <ul>
   <li>feel free to int with me, whether we share interests or not!!</li>
 <em>――i don't bite, i'm just SUPER AWKWARD</em>

+  <em>ㅤㅤ―ALSO!! resident bloodymary and brythan int!!! please!!</em>
   <li>C+H and inspo is OKAY!!</li>
+――i <em>would</em> say DO NOT COPY but i really don't care. i'm a college student with bigger things to worry about :P
 </ul>
 <img src="https://drive.google.com/uc?export=view&id=1fEIUwDRXEO8I4S8mpp8RJCD703VBKPRe">
 <h2>― ABOUT ME <em>!</em></h2>